-Lumps and swelling in the testicles (balls) are fairly common and in most cases, the cause is not serious.
-However, you should always see your doctor if you notice any changes or experience pain in this area.
+Lumps and swelling in your testicles (balls) are fairly common and in most cases, the cause is not serious.
+However, see your doctor if you have any pain or notice any changes in this area.

 See your doctor if you have:

-- a lump in your testicles – this can be a sign of testicular cancer.
-It is easier to treat if it’s found early
+- a lump in your testicles – this can be a sign of testicular cancer. and it's easier to treat if it’s found early

 - red or swollen testicles